Super Tuesday: Biden races ahead of Sanders with big wins | DW | 04.03.2020

-With exit polls out for three states, Biden is now the frontrunner in the race for the Democratic nomination.
+With exit polls out for four states, Biden is now the frontrunner in the race for the Democratic nomination.
 Sanders, who was leading until Tuesday, is now at second place.

 Results of the primaries